+The answer is.
 Plants get energy from light through a process called photosynthesis.
 How much energy they get affects the growth of the plant.
 Without any light,

 plants would not be able to produce the energy they need to grow.

 Luckily for us gardeners with shady gardens.
 Not all plants need the same amount of light to thrive.

-are usually larger than normal sun loving plants to gather as much light as possible from the shady conditions they grow in.
+are usually larger than normal sun loving plants.
+The large leaves enable the plant gather as much light as possible from the shady conditions they grow in.

-A selection of flowers, shrubs, perennials, hedgerow plants, and bulbs that will tolerate shady conditions and grow in containers positioned in partial shade.
+include flowers, shrubs, perennials, hedgerow plants, and bulbs that will tolerate some shade and can also be grown in containers

 Best Bulbs for shade

 Most Bulbous plants can thrive in the shade of deciduous trees providing they are given an annual mulch.

 - Anemone blanda blue/white-pink flowers.
 Height and spread 15cm (6in).